gedrutten/Portfolio/content/3644QCA/Day10.md

 ### Qianfo Mountain

 There is a scenic mountain park a few hundred metres from the accommodation, so when we returned home, Ricco and myself decided to take a walk up there and explore a little.
 I figure he'd have better pics than me, but there's a few of my pics from this trip below.
 We headed for the big golden Buddha on the left of the map.
 I'd estimate the Buddha to be around 20m tall.
-It was quiet around the Buddha with only 1 store open, but there was evidence that this is a bustling tourist attraction with chidres cars parked up in one area.
+It was quiet around the Buddha with only 1 store open, but there was evidence that this is a bustling tourist attraction with children's novelty cars parked up in one area.
 After seeing the Buddha we headed pretty much straight up the mountain and found a little pagoda at the top.
 A guy was singing his heart out up there and I could hear someone far off in the distance also singing - I guess that's a thing here.
 I'm not sure if they were singing to each other, or competing with one another?
 We took a random exist from the park on the way back down in an effort to try to find some interesting food (and a bank - I was out of cash again, and a few ATM's I'd visited didn't work with my card).

 \